mircokroon/minecraft-world-downloader/README.md

 # minecraft-world-downloader
-A Minecraft world downloader that works by intercepting network traffic between the client and the server to read & save chunk data.
+A Minecraft world downloader that works by intercepting & decrypting network traffic between the client and the server to read & save chunk data.

 ### Features
-- Requires no client modifications and as such works with every non-vanilla game client
+- Requires no client modifications and as such works with every game client, vanilla or not
-- Offset world save coordinates to obscure the original location
+- Offset world save coordinates of the saved location
 - Automatically merge into existing downloads
 - Optional GUI to show which chunks have been saved